ibm-cloud-docs/databases-for-postgresql/howto-wal2json.md

       }'
 ```

 2. Set a password for the `repl` user.
 Any user's password can be changes using the {{site.data.keyword.databases-for}} CLI plug-in [cdb deployment-user-password](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-user-password) command or {{site.data.keyword.databases-for}} API [/deployments/{id}/users/{username}](https://cloud.ibm.com/apidocs/cloud-databases-api#set-database-level-user-s-password) endpoint.
-The `repl` user has REPLICATION privileges, but it is not accessible until you set a password for it.
+The `repl` user has REPLICATION privileges and the `wal2json` plugin uses it after you set a password for it.

 3. Create a replication slot on the database from the {{site.data.keyword.databases-for}} API.
 Send a POST request to the [`/deployments/{id}/postgresql/logical_replication_slots`]() endpoint.
 ```